13 Gold Coast restaurants you can’t miss

 Award-winning dining?
 Tick.
 Waterfront views?
 Tick.
 Great food?
 A given, considering the guys behind the aprons hail from some of the country’s top South-East Asian restaurants.

 Ask any local about Rick Shores in Burleigh Heads and you’re guaranteed to cop an earful.
-So close to the beach you can hear the waves in between mouthfuls, you won’t know what’s more impressive, the prime location or the flavour sensations blowing your mind, from bar snacks like the silken tofu with Sichuan eggplant sauce and crisp lettuce through to the finger-licking main roasted pork shoulder with apple teriyaki and red miso.
+Close enough to feel the salt spray, you won’t know what’s more impressive – the prime location or the flavour sensations blowing your mind, from bar snacks like the silken tofu with Sichuan eggplant sauce and crisp lettuce through to the finger-licking main roasted pork shoulder with apple teriyaki and red miso.

 THE FISH HOUSE, Burleigh Heads